Cancer and lymph nodes

 Keep in mind that many other things also can cause lymph nodes to swell.
 So having swollen lymph nodes does not mean you definitely have cancer.

 When a provider suspects that cancer cells may be present in lymph nodes, certain tests may be performed to detect cancer, such as:

 A node can have a small or large amount of cancer cells in it.
 There are hundreds of nodes throughout the body.
 Several clusters or only a few nodes may be affected.
 Nodes near or far from the primary tumor may be affected.

-The location, amount of swelling, number of cancer cells, and number of nodes affected will help determine the treatment plan.
+The location, amount of swelling, and number of nodes affected will often help determine the treatment plan.
 When cancer has spread to lymph nodes, it is in a more advanced stage.